 Mobile Video is one of the fastest growing media forms for marketing for small businesses.
-Mobile is a small but mighty screen when it comes to grabbing millennials’ attention.
+Mobile is a small but mighty screen when it comes to grabbing millennials’ and customer’s attention.
 Research by Google shows that the small screen has the potential to drive big impact: On a typical day, for those 18- to 34-year-olds who own a smartphone, the smartphone reaches them more than any other device.
-Moreover, viewing the video on smartphones is far less distracting than it is on TV.

 More attention is given to video on mobile